OpenUpSA/terraform-config/README.md

 2. Run `terraform init`
 3. If you have configured AWS CLI with a profile named `openup`, you can run

        AWS_PROFILE=openup terraform plan

-   and so on to plan and apply changes to the AWS resources for this project in the OpenUp AWS account.
+   and likewise with `terraform apply` to plan and apply changes to the AWS resources for this project in the OpenUp AWS account.

 # TODO: